-Tomato plant suckers is a term that can be easily thrown around by experienced gardeners that can leave a relatively new gardener scratching their heads.
-“What are suckers on a tomato plant?” and, just as importantly, “how to identify suckers on a tomato plant?” are the most common questions.
+Tomato plant suckers is a term that can be easily thrown around by experienced gardeners but can leave a relatively new gardener scratching his or her head.
+“What are suckers on a tomato plant?” and, just as importantly, “How to identify suckers on a tomato plant?” are the most common questions.